MicrosoftDocs/azure-reference-other/studio-module-reference/select-columns-in-dataset.md

 + `8,1-4,6`
 + `1,3-8`
-+ `1,3-6,4` -- No error, but returns the duplicated column only once
++ `1,3-6,4`

+the final example does not result in an error; however, it returns a single instance of column `4`.

 For additional tips on working with column indices, see the [Examples](#bkmk_scenarios) section.